 Moses, an entrepreneur himself, has over 13 years of professional experience in the tech industry and the African startup ecosystem.
-In addition to founding African entrepreneurship and tech conference, Afrolynk, he is also working as a technology specialist on technology strategy and development with startups, investors and global technology partners for GreenTec Capital Partners.
+In addition to founding the African entrepreneurship and tech conference, Afrolynk, he is also working as a technology specialist on technology strategy and development with startups, investors, and global technology partners for GreenTec Capital Partners.

 I went to IT and software training and then I went to university for my Bachelor’s Degree in Business Computing.
 I started work in 2009 giving web solutions for a company, I left that around 2012 to start business and connecting employers to jobseekers.
 The platform grew and had over 200,000 users before it came defunct.
 Worked with another company after that and moved about 3 years after to run Findworka.